Primordial black holes and secondary gravitational waves from inflationary model with a non-canonical kinetic term: conclusion

 \section{conclusion}

 In the standard case that the inflaton has the canonical kinetic term and is minimally coupled to gravity, Higgs field as the inflaton is excluded by the CMB constraints because the amplitude of the primordial GWs produced in Higgs model is too large.
-The scalar spectral index $n_s$ and the tensor-to-scalar ratio $r$ predicated in T-model are consistent with Planck 2018 results.
-By introducing a non-canonical kinetic term with a peak, the amplitude of the primordial GWs produced in Higgs model at large scales is successfully reduced and the inflation driven by the Higgs field is consistent with Planck 2018 results.
+By introducing a noncanonical kinetic term with a peak, the amplitude of the primordial GWs produced in Higgs model at large scales is successfully reduced and the inflation driven by the Higgs field is consistent with Planck 2018 results.
 The scalar power spectrum is also enhanced at small scales.
-The enhanced curvature perturbations at small scales produce abundant PBH DM and generate SGWs after the horizon reentry during radiation domination.
+The enhanced curvature perturbations at small scales produce abundant PBH DM and generate SIGWs after the horizon reentry during radiation domination.
 The peak scale at which the scalar power spectrum is enhanced can be easily adjusted.
 As examples, we use three different parameter sets to show how to get the enhanced power spectra at three different scales.
-With these enhanced power spectra, PBHs with the peak mass around $10^{-14}-10^{-12} M_{\odot}$, the earth's mass and the stellar mass are produced respectively.
+With these enhanced power spectra, PBHs with the peak mass around $10^{-14}-10^{-12} M_{\odot}$, the Earth's mass and the stellar mass are produced respectively.
 The corresponding peak abundances are $Y_{\text{PBH}}\sim 1$, $Y_{\text{PBH}}\sim 10^{-4}$ and $Y_{\text{PBH}}\sim 10^{-4}$.
 Therefore, PBHs with the peak mass around $10^{-14}-10^{-12} M_{\odot}$ can explain almost all the DM.
-At the same time, SGWs with the peak frequency around mHz, $10^{-6}$Hz and nHz are generated.
-Dependent on the peak function, the peak shape of the enhanced power spectrum can be sharp or broad like half domed, and the peak shape of the energy density of the induced SGWs can be also sharp or broad.
-The induced SGWs with broad peaks and peak frequency around nHz are excluded by the EPTA observations.
-In general, the induced SGWs can be tested by PTA observations and space based GW detectors.
-We also show that the enhancement mechanism works for the T-model.
-The results for the T-model are similar to those for the Higgs model.
+At the same time, the SIGWs with the peak frequency around mHz, $10^{-6}$Hz and nHz are generated.
+Dependent on the peak function, the peak shape of the enhanced power spectrum can be sharp or broad which is like half domed, and the peak shape of the energy density of the SIGWs can be also sharp or broad.
+The SIGWs with broad peaks and peak frequency around nHz are excluded by the EPTA observations.
+In general, the SIGWs can be tested by PTA observations and space based GW detectors.

+The scalar spectral index $n_s$ and the tensor-to-scalar ratio $r$ predicated in the T-model with the canonical kinetic term are consistent with Planck 2018 results.
+We also show that the enhancement mechanism works for the T-model and the results for the T-model are similar to those for the Higgs model.